Aniruddha

 Aniruddha (अनिरुद्ध) is a character in Hindu mythology, the son of Pradyumna and Rukmavati, and the grandson of Krishna and Rukmini.
 He is said to have been very much like his grandfather, to the extent that he is considered by some to be a Jana avatar, an avatar of Vishnu.
 He is a member of the chatur-vyuha, the four Vrishni heroes.

 Early life

 Aniruddha, holding a sword and a shield, in the Kondamotu Vrishni heroes relief, 4th-century CE.

 Anirudha was born to Pradyumna and Rukmavati.
-He was the grandson of Krishna and Rukmini.
 His mother Rukmavati was the daughter of Rukmi, the king of Vidarbha.
-He was also one of the few Maharathis (incredibly strong warriors) of his dynasty.
+He was one of the few Maharathis (strong warriors) of his dynasty.
 His early life and marriage to his first wife, Rochana, are described in the Bhagavata Purana, Canto 10, Chapter 61.

 Marriages

 Marriage to Rochana

 Aniruddha's marriage to Rochana is described in the 61st Chapter of the 10th Canto of the Bhagavata Purana.
 At the behest of his sister Rukmini, Rukmi requested Krishna to have Aniruddha marry Rochana, after the wedding ceremony, Rukmi was killed by Balarama after the former cheated the latter in a game of dice and insulted his Yadava heritage.